alperencan312/Optimization-Modelling-Project/README.md

 See the Final Report for detailed explanation of the solutions.
 As an optimization solver, IBM's CPLEX has been used.

-I would like thank to my friend, Dear Yiğit Önen for his consultation.
+I would like thank to my friend Dear Yiğit Önen for his consultation.
 This project assignment is given by Dr. Özlem Karsu, under the supervision of our teaching assistants Ms. Büşra Bayrak and Mr. Batuhan Çelik.